CumulusNetworks/docs/content/cumulus-linux-52/System-Configuration/Date-and-Time/SyncE.md

 The Cumulus Linux switch includes a SyncE controller and a SyncE daemon.
 - The SyncE controller reads performance counters to calculate the differences between TX and RX ethernet symbols on the physical layer to fine tune the clock frequency.
 - The SyncE daemon (`syncd`) manages:
-  - Transmitting and receiving Synchronization Status Messages (SSMs) on all SyncE enabled ports using the Ethernet Synchronization Messaging Channel (ESMC).
+  - Transmitting and receiving [SSMs](## "Synchronization Status Messages") on all SyncE enabled ports using the Ethernet Synchronization Messaging Channel (ESMC).
-  - The synchronization hierarchy and runs the master selection algorithm to choose the best reference clock from the Quality Level (QL) in the SSM.
+  - The synchronization hierarchy and runs the master selection algorithm to choose the best reference clock from the [QL](## "Quality Level") in the SSM.
   - Failover to the next best clock when the master clock fails.
 The selection algorithm only selects the best source, which is the Primary Clock source.
   - The switchover time if the algorithm also selects a secondary reference clock in case of primary failure.